ourcarus/casadelagom/_posts/2021-09-26-ECP Night Cycling.md

 ![_config.yml]({{site.baseurl}}/images/ECP_Flyer.JPG)

 We took approximately another hour and reached Marina Barrage around 9.10pm, and rested there for about 20-30mins as we realised the entrance to the field area was closed.
 At least we managed to take some photos before cycling back.
+It was a good ride.